steebchen/specs/binaries/Readme.md

 of operating systems, distributions and cloud platforms.

 Initially, we built specific binaries for given platforms (e.g. Netlify), which resulted in many binaries which couldn't be shared with similar platforms and it was hard to maintain.

+### OpenSSL

+Prisma uses [OpenSSL](https://www.openssl.org/) to enable a secure communication to remote databases.
+This means OpenSSL has to be either shipped with the binary ("static linking") or exist on the users's machine ("dynamic linking").
+As it is critical to always run the latest OpenSSL due to security reasons, Prisma dynamically links OpenSSL so the user can update OpenSSL (usually with their native operating system package manager) independent of Prisma.
+Installing OpenSSL downloads a few files in common directories, which are usually named after the package name `libssl`, such as `libssl.so.10`, and the Prisma binaries automatically find and use these files.
+If they they don't exist on the user's system or are incompatible, Prisma will crash and exits with an error which describes which file is missing.

 ### Binary builds